-After a successful BAC authentication and successful Chip authentication, a secure channel is (re)established based on Triple DES algorithms.
+After a successful BAC authentication and successful Chip authentication, a secure channel is (re)established based on Symetric algorithms (Triple-DES, AES128, AES192 and AES256).

 This security functionality ensures

 - o No commands were inserted nor deleted within the data flow, - o No commands were modified, - o The data exchanged remain confidential, - o The issuer of the incoming commands and the destinatory of the outgoing data is the one that was authenticated (through BAC or EAC).